 Dartmoor is one of the UK’s most evocative natural landscapes.
 A vast wilderness right in the heart of Devon, this national park is characterised by craggy granite tors, heather-strewn moorlands, deep wooded valleys and coursing rivers.
 The famous, semi-wild Dartmoor ponies are a much-loved sight and can be spotted roaming freely across the moors.
 Covering some 368 square miles, with walks, history, scenery, attractions and wildlife in abundance, Dartmoor is one of the most iconic sites in the South West - an entirely magical place to go on holiday.

-Read on to find out why we think Dartmoor is so special and discover a few local secrets to help you make the most of your stay.
+Read on to find out why we think Dartmoor is so special and discover a few local secrets to help you make the most of your stay in our Devon cottages.

 About the National Park: